|

 here.

-to purchase the pure oils separately to make your own
+If you would like to purchase the pure oils separately to make your

-anointing oils you can order them
+own anointing oils you can order them

 here.